Learn about outsourcing, what it can do for your firm, and why it has become so popular in the accounting and bookkeeping industry today.

 If up until this point you’ve started thinking that outsourced accounting might be a viable solution for your firm’s current needs, there are a few factors to consider first, to establish a good fit.
 Start by:

 - Defining your objective for assigning your work to an outsourced team.
 This will provide your team with direction.

 - Assessing whether a service provider would make a good partner for your firm (see our table below for some tips).
 You want a good fit, just like you do when hiring a local staff member.

 - Identifying whether you have the capability, in terms of time and tools, to communicate with a global team.
 Think time zones and technology.

-It’s a good idea to appoint a local “champion” at your firm to manage your global team – it doesn’t have to be you.
+Are the above boxes ticked?
+Then the last pro tip from TOA Global would be to appoint a local “champion” at your firm to manage your global team – it doesn’t have to be you.
 (TOA Global’s client experience managers can help you operationally from overseas.)

 An offshore executive assistant can take administrative tasks off your hands.
-By having someone else schedule your meetings, manage your inbox and complete your reporting, you can get a LOT of time back – up to two to three hours a day.
+By having someone else schedule your meetings, manage your inbox and complete your reporting, you can get a lot of time back – oftentimes up to two to three hours a day.
 That’s 10 to 15 hours per work week!
 What would you do with that time?

 - Administration: Corporate secretary